martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 packets correctly.
 Conversely, QUIC Protected Initials are compatible with QUIC version 1.
 However, since the versions have identical properties after the Initial packet exchange, there is little value in such a trasition.

-# Intermediaries {#intermediaries}

-Intermediaries that rely on the contents of the Client Hello (e.g., a load balancer that routes between servers with the same IP address based on the SNI field in the Client Hello) MUST have access to the ECHConfig and the corresponding Private Keys, as described in Section 3.1 of {{ECHO}}, to function properly.

 # Applicability